-LASIK eye surgeryLaser-Assisted In Situ Keratomileusis; Laser vision correction
+LASIK eye surgeryLaser-Assisted In Situ Keratomileusis; Laser vision correction; Nearsightedness - Lasik; Myopia - Lasik

-LASIK is eye surgery that permanently changes the shape of the cornea (the clear covering on the front of the eye) in order to improve vision and reduce a person's dependency on glasses or contact lenses.
+LASIK is eye surgery that permanently changes the shape of the cornea (the clear covering on the front of the eye).
+It is done to improve vision and reduce a person's need for glasses or contact lenses.

-For clear vision, the eye's cornea and lens must bend (refract) light rays properly, so that images are focused clearly on theretina.
+For clear vision, the eye's cornea and lens must bend (refract) light rays properly.
+This allows images to be focused on the retina.
 Otherwise, the images will be blurry.

 This blurriness is referred to as a "refractive error."
 It is caused by a difference between the shape of the cornea (curvature) and the length of the eye.

-LASIK uses an excimer laser (an ultraviolet laser) to precisely remove corneal tissue, giving it a new shape so that light rays are focused clearly on the retina.
+LASIK uses an excimer laser (an ultraviolet laser) to remove a thin layer of corneal tissue.
+This gives the cornea a new shape so that light rays are focused clearly on the retina.
 LASIK causes the cornea to be thinner.

 LASIK is an outpatient surgical procedure.
 It will take 10 to 15 minutes to perform for each eye.